When people want to build software…

 In such cases, estimation seems like an easy task.
 But why it’s not so clear to us?
 Why most software houses don’t like such emails?
 How can we improve the process of estimation to make it more transparent and more reliable?

 The truth is that very often clients forget about one important thing.
 The Software they want is not a product, it’s a service.
 At the end of the day, you don’t pay for a product, you pay for working hours of developers (to build and maintain the software).
 In many cases, clients also don’t really know what would the final product look like.
 They have some vision, they have the money, but when it comes to details, they just get lost and they still expect that software developers will know what and how to build for their startup.

 Of course, people want to know the final price and we understand that.
 When I order a dedicated cake from the bakery I also want to estimate my budget for that.
 Of course, the baker has done hundreds of such cakes before.
 With software, it’s not the same thing.
 Complexity is much higher.

-Clients can use online estimators like this one, but quite often they can get surprised that a “simple” app can cost so much money.
-“I asked for a simple app like Instagram - it can’t cost that much” - they say.
+Clients can use online estimators, but quite often they can get surprised that a “simple” app can cost so much money.
+“I asked for a simple app like Instagram – it can’t cost that much” – they say.
 Most of the people have never done software before, so they are not aware of how much money and a time it takes to create online stuff.

 Bob the Builder

 In my opinion crafting software is like building a house.
 Imagine, that someone comes to you and says: “Hey, I want to have a house like my neighbour’s – how much will it cost?”
 You look at the house next door or the picture and it’s really hard to say how much will all materials cost and how much time it will take to build such a thing.
 There are too many unknown issues like: the size of each room, the materials used, a colour of the floor and so on.
 Without a clear plan and guidelines, you will never get a proper estimation.
 It’s just a wild guess.